Putting bills on automatic

 - Are mistakes, such as late payments, charge-offs, collections, bankruptcies or foreclosures, removed on time (often after seven years)?

 - Are you running up balances?
-Even if you pay off bills monthly, it's smart to keep your balances under 30% of your maximum credit.
+Even if you pay off bills monthly, it's smart to keep your balances under 30 percent of your maximum credit.

 Using home equity as an ATM